RTEMS/rtems-docs/c-user/config/classic-api.rst

   memory available to the application.

-* The value of the configuration option may be defined through :c:func:`rtems_resource_unlimited` the enable unlimited objects for the object class, if the value passed to :c:func:`rtems_resource_unlimited` satisfies all other constraints of the configuration option.
+* The value of the configuration option may be defined through :ref:`InterfaceRtemsResourceUnlimited` the enable unlimited objects for the object class, if the value passed to :ref:`InterfaceRtemsResourceUnlimited` satisfies all other constraints of the configuration option.

 ..
 Generated from spec:/acfg/if/max-message-queues